 Given my general “love of methods and design”, my research interests are broad and include: computer aided design, design and topology optimisation, computational geometry processing, meshing, finite element analysis, continuum mechanics, image and signal processing, non-invasive and inverse methods, (soft) robotics and mechatronics, lattice structures and meta-materials, 3D printing, and additive manufacturing.

-As part of my research I maintain the open source project GIBBON which is a toolbox for computational (bio)mechanics.
+As part of my research I maintain the open source project GIBBON, which is a toolbox for computational (bio)mechanics and computational design.

 Left: Schematic flow of socket design framework.
 Right: Animation showing morphing of a prosthetic socket design around a virtual limb

-Kevin currently lives in Newton, MA, USA, with his wife and two sons.
+Kevin currently lives in Galway, Ireland, with his wife and two sons.